LNshuti/yc-on-rails/README.md

 **YC-On-Rails: Cloud-Based Startup Incubation Platform**

-This project will showcase your proficiency in managing and evolving the shared infrastructure for web applications.
 The goal is to create a robust, scalable and secure web application to provide services for startup founders.
 This application will allow startups to apply for funding, track progress, receive feedback, and collaborate with mentors.

 **Objective:**